-Hughes Planning and Development Consultants, 70 Pearse Street, Dublin 2, have prepared this Statement of Consistency and Planning Report on behalf of our client, Westar Investments Ltd., to accompany a planning application to An Bord Pleanala for a proposed Strategic Housing Development on lands at Capdoo & Abbeylands, Clane, Co.
+Hughes Planning and Development Consultants, 70 Pearse Street, Dublin 2, have prepared this Statement of Consistency and Planning Report on behalf of our client, Westar Investments Ltd., to accompany a planning application to An Bord Pleanála for a proposed Strategic Housing Development on lands at Capdoo & Abbeylands, Clane, Co.
 Kildare.
-More specifically, the proposed Strategic Housing 305 no. dwellings (112 no. houses, 159 no. apartments and 34 no. duplex units), a crèche and a public park on 10.36Ha of land.
+The subject proposal has been designed having regard to the reasons and considerations which informed An Bord Pleanala's decision to refuse permission under ABP Ref.
+ABP-305905-19.
+The proposed Strategic Housing Development comprises the construction of a residential development, comprising 333 no. dwellings (121 no. houses, 144 no. apartments, 48 no. duplex units and 20 no. maisonettes), a crèche and a public park on 10.36Ha of land.
 More specifically, the proposed development, as per the description contained within the statutory planning notices, provides for: